The Ford Mustang Mach-E: Everything We Know About the Spunky All-Electric SUV

 Few American cars are more associated with performance than the Mustang.
 In fact, one of the sensations most associated with the iconic sports car is the roar of its gas-powered engine.
 That’s something the Mach-E won’t be able to deliver, because lurking under its hood is Ford’s first all-electric—and relatively silent—power train.

 You won’t be selecting between a V-6 or a V-8, but there will still be choices to make.
-There are two power trains available for the Mach-E: a rear-wheel-drive (RWD) version that features one motor on the rear axle, and an all-wheel-drive (AWD) option that has a motor on both axles.
-Whichever edition you choose, you’ll also be able to pick between two battery pack offerings: the standard-range 75.7 kWh pack or an extended-range 98.8 kWh pack.
-The larger battery pack will give the power train a bit more oomph and also increases the driving range of your EV (more on that below).
+There are two power trains available for the Mach-E: a rear-wheel-drive (RWD) version that features one motor on the rear axle and an all-wheel-drive (AWD) option that has a motor on both axles.
+Whichever edition you choose, you’ll also be able to pick between two battery pack offerings: the standard-range 75.7 kwh pack or an extended-range 98.8 kwh pack.
+The larger battery pack will give the power train a bit more oomph and increase the driving range of your EV (more on that below).

 First-Drive Impressions